mochi-hpc-experiments/platform-configurations/ANL/Theta/README.md

 Job management
 --------------

-Bebop uses the Cobalt workload manager. `job.qsub` is an example of job file.
+Theta uses the Cobalt workload manager. `job.qsub` is an example of job file.
 Please modify the header (lines starting with `#COBALT`) to use your project allocation and set relevant parameters.
 You can refer to [the documentation here](https://www.alcf.anl.gov/support-center/theta/submit-job-theta)